 Two cohorts started the Level 1 course in September last year which concluded with fantastic presentations given by the groups in the New Year.
 Another two groups began the programme in January 2018 and there will be more starting later in the year.

 The five modules covered were:-

-The Level 2 course commenced at the beginning of January 2018 and will conclude early in 2018.
-The programme covers:
+The Level 2 course started in January 2018 and will conclude late April in 2018.
+The course covers:

 Solicitors Dee & Griffin are building the management skills in their team with the help of G S Consultancy (Management Training) Ltd (GSC).